Los Angeles Domestic Partnerships Attorney

 Call Los Angeles Domestic Partnership Attorney Hossein Berenji Today

-An experienced Los Angeles family law attorney can explain your rights under the domestic partnership agreement, as well as your obligations.
+An experienced Los Angeles divorce attorney can explain your rights under the domestic partnership agreement, as well as your obligations.
 Domestic partnership agreements must be carefully considered and drafted in order to detail and protect the rights and obligations of both partners.